WolfDen133/NEA-Docs/Analysis.md

 # Development

-## Underlying Framework

 > #### A few notes
 > - I am going to be creating my game using the object oriented programming method, this allows me to have many custom classes working together to achieve a human readable and maintainable structure to my programming, while also allowing me to create different elements of the game that all work together with minimal re-writes.
 > - I will be using interfaces for any and all input logic, this reduces the number of selection statements and duplicated code.
 > - Some options such as resolution and control schemes will be using structs, to reduce the amount of registered classes in the game.
 > - I will be using a game engine called raylib, this is a c# game engine that allows me to create games in c# and have them run on any platform, including windows, mac and linux.
-> - Due to time constraints I didn't have time to document the renderers, so have included a quick description of what each renderer class does.
+> - Due to time constraints I didn't have time to document all the renderers, so have included a quick description of what each renderer class does.
 > - All video and image links will be embedded imgur links as I have had issues with embedding videos in the past.

-### Underlying framework
+> - Any assets used were not created by me and were found through google, all open source, all copywrite free.

+## Section 1: Underlying Framework

 Firstly I will be creating an underlying framework for my game to run on.
 This will consist of an input system for reading user inputs, an update system for executing game logic, and a draw loop to display the computed inputs, game logic, and elements to the screen.
 This section will be largely based off of the framework I created in my mini-nea found [here](https://github.com/WolfDen133/MiniNEA).
 This video shows what I already have programmed.
 [Click here for video](https://imgur.com/KVb5bWA)

-#### Window Manager & Renderer
+### Window Manager & Renderer

 Firstly I will create a window manager that will be registered in the main class.
 This window manager will contain all the logic needed to register a window in the underlying operating system and allow me to start drawing elements.